 At the end of the day, Kayla had also met James’ mother, Ginny, and his two younger siblings, Albus and Lily.
 All the family was invited to come and have supper to her grandfather’s place where they were staying for a while until school begun, had decided Luna, has they wanted to catch up on time, and the idea was generally accepted.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Abigail SawyerWrite a Review